Table of Contents

 The sounds are actually pretty good.
 I was surprised when I was bringing in the band and playing with the tracks.
 The screen could be just a little bit bigger, but this isn’t a big complaint.
 Overall, this is a great option for people who don’t want to spend thousands on a keyboard.

-The Korg EK50 is the cheapest option that I think is still quality.
+The Korg EK50 is the best arranger keyboard for those on a budget.
 You get some quality sounds and you also get some cool accompaniments.
 This is a brand new arranger and the sounds reflect this.

 I believe the EK50 is still a professional arranger, but it’s definitely as budget as I would recommend.
 You could easily play some shows with this keyboard and learn the ways of the arranger before upgrading to the PA4X or others.

 The EK50 is a solid choice for people who are looking to explore arrangers.
 Serious musicians who have been playing for years may not find this to be appealing, but if you’re testing the waters, this is your keyboard.

 What To Look For In A Keyboard Arranger?

 Price: This definitely comes to mind as these types of keyboards tremendously vary.
 You can spend a relatively small amount or you can spend thousands, depending on your budget.